 - Avoid placement of stories on the front page with large headlines, or making this the lead bulletin, as this can sensationalise the story.

 - Avoid speculation of causes or simplistic explanations - bear in mind that suicide is complex and seldom the result of a single factor, it is likely to have several inter-related causes.

 - Please avoid making unsubstantiated links between separate incidents, for example by including photographs of those who have died.

 - Where possible sensitively focus on the life achievements of the person and try to portray the tragic wastefulness of their death.
 Try to refer to the wider issues associated with suicide, such as risk factors like alcohol and drug misuse or mental health problems.

-- Please encourage help-seeking behaviour by including sources of support, such as Samaritans: Whatever you’re going through, you can call Samaritans free any time on 116 123 (this number will not appear on your phone bill), email email@example.com, or visit www.samaritans.org to find details of your nearest branch.
+- Please encourage help-seeking behaviour by including sources of support, such as Samaritans: Whatever you’re going through, you can call Samaritans free any time on 116 123 (this number will not appear on your phone bill), email us, or find the details of your nearest branch.